godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_format_string.rst

 | ``"Hi, {0} v{version}".format({0:"Godette", "version":"%0.2f" % 3.114})`` | Hi, Godette v3.11 |
 +---------------------------------------------------------------------------+-------------------+

-In Godot's C++ code, GDScript format strings can accessed using the ``vformat`` helper function in the :ref:`Variant<class_Variant>` header.
+In Godot's C++ code, GDScript format strings can be accessed using the ``vformat`` helper function in the :ref:`Variant<class_Variant>` header.